google-marketing-solutions/ga4_dataform/README.md

 Below is an example on the output table to help you get started!

-Retrieve each the number of sessions by source and medium:
+Retrieve the number of sessions by source and medium:
 >
     select
         last_non_direct_traffic_source.source as session_source,